zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

 ### Prerequisites

-* An ATP database (created in Lab 1)
+* An Oracle Autonomous Transaction Processing database (created in Lab 1)

 ## Task 1: Create a new workspace in APEX

 When you first access APEX you will need to log in as an APEX instance administrator to create a workspace.
 A workspace is a logical domain where you define APEX applications.
-Each workspace is associated with one or more database schemas (database users) which are used to store the database objects, such as tables, views, packages, and more.
-These database objects are generally what APEX applications are built on top of.
+Each workspace is linked to one or more database schemas (database users) which are used to store the database objects, such as tables, views, packages, and more.

-1. Navigate to the ATP Database instance named INVENTORYDB (Display Name) created in Lab 1.
+1. Navigate to the Oracle Autonomous Transaction Processing database instance named INVENTORYDB (Display Name) created in Lab 1.
 Click the **Tools** tab and then the **Open APEX** button.

     ![](images/click-open-apex.png)

 2. Enter the password for the Administration Services and click **Sign In to Administration**.
-The password should match the one you used when creating the ATP instance.
+The password should match the one you used when creating the Oracle Autonomous Transaction Processing instance.

     ![](images/log-in-as-admin-inv.png)